slinnor/Python-learning/README.md

 # Python learning

-Hello dears, this will be my pseudo-blog about my way through the Python.
+Hello deers, this will be my pseudo-blog about my way through the Python.
 I was programming in Python before, but I want to start from scratch since I use C# and ASP.NET Core for the development.
 For now I want to learn Python due some preferences based on Linux development and so.

 This "blog" will be written from my point of view where I will be describing everything for me and my notices and some examples and differences from C#.
 I will probably not learn `Django` and web development with Python since I really prefere the `ASP.NET Core` with `LINQ` and `Entity Framework`, so...